swlaschin/ImpossibleCompilerError/README.md

 It seems to be a strange interaction between the FSharp.Data CSV type provider and the compiler in the file [`MyModule.fs`](src/ImpossibleCompilerError/MyModule.fs).

-The error fails to occur if the "," is changed to something else ("|" say), implying that it is something to do with parsing the sample text.
+The error fails to occur if the CsvProvider separator "," is changed to something else ("|" say), implying that it is something to do with parsing the sample text.

 ```
 type PropertyOperatingStatementTP = FSharp.Data.CsvProvider<sample,Separators=",",HasHeaders=true >